Oughton Primary & Nursery School

 Implementation

 We are following the National Curriculum in Art and Design for Years 1 to 6.
 Our Art curriculum is high quality and is planned to meet the needs of the children at Oughton.
 It also demonstrates clear progression.
-Teachers use our medium term planning and our progression of knowledge and skills document to deliver high-quality lessons.
+Teachers use Kapow medium term planning and Kapow's progression of knowledge and skills document to deliver high-quality lessons.
 The teaching and implementation of Art and Design ensures a structured approach by primarily linking to topics taught in KS1 and KS2.

 Please see our Art Overview which highlights the units of work for each year group.